light2802/location-guesser/README.md

 ## Map creation
 * The geolocation task for this project was restricted to the map of mainland India
-* The map of mainlad USA was extracted as a polygon from the IND0 shapefile.
+* The map of mainlad India was extracted as a polygon from the IND0 shapefile.
 The map of India mainland polygon is stored in the file `data extract/indPoly.pkl`.
 The python script for extracting the map from the shapefile can be found in the notebook `data extract/grid_create.ipynb`.
 * The map was then split into grids of roughly even size and the list of polygon grids was stored in the file `data extract/indPolyGrid.pkl`.
 The code for creating the grids can be found in the notebook `data extract/grid_create.ipynb`

 ## Dataset